patryk-ku/spek-rs/README.md

 ## TODO
 - [ ] Add keyboard shortcuts
+- [ ] Save settings to a configuration file
 - [ ] Draw text displaying the file path and spectrogram settings at the top of the image
 - [ ] Custom legend rendering